 PSEG Nuclear LLC

-The PSEG Nuclear Salem and Hope Creek generating stations produce nearly half of New Jersey’s electricity and 85% of the state’s air pollution-free generation.
+New Jersey’s Salem and Hope Creek nuclear generating stations produce more than 40% of the electricity produced in New Jersey and more than 80% of the state’s air pollution-free generation.
 The plants, and their more than 1,600 employees, help keep electricity rates affordable, support reliability of the grid and reduce public health costs.

 An analysis by IHS Markit concluded that a reliable, resilient and cost-effective power supply is best achieved by integrating a diverse mix of fuels and technologies.
 A balanced portfolio of generation resources reduces the risks associated with any one source, including transportation constraints, labor strikes, price volatility, accidents and other low-probability but high-impact incidents.